Dronecode/camera-manager-docs/en/guide/rtsp.md

 ## Video Advertising (Avahi)

-> **Tip** In order to use this service CSD must be built with [Avahi enabled](../getting_started/building_installation.md#configure).
+> **Tip** In order to use this service DCM must be built with [Avahi enabled](../getting_started/building_installation.md#configure).

 The [Avahi](https://avahi.org/) implementation of the [Zeroconf](http://www.zeroconf.org/) protocol is used to advertise available video streams.
 All streams are published as RTPS services with path, ip and port necessary to access the resource.
 Extra information about video is published using `txt-record` field from the Avahi resource.

-It is possible to use the application `avahi-browse` to retrieve the information published by the Camera Streaming Daemon.
+It is possible to use the application `avahi-browse` to retrieve the information published by the Camera Manager.
 A basic output of the command is the following:

 ```
 $ avahi-browse -arl